mkrapp/mkrapp.github.io/_posts/2025-10-10-meandering.md

 There is so much structure in that image and I thought, "I could come up with an approximation for that river bed!".

-A few hours later, I had a *phenomenological* model that would describe the main features of the river bed and the flow of the water within.
+A few hours later (and thanks to ChatGPT), I had a *phenomenological* model that would describe the main features of the river bed and the flow of the water within.

 The toy model below has 3 main parameters, *displacement*, *decay*, and *max dimension*.
 You can try to match the real world by changing those. *water percentage* is a visual effect that color-codes a percentage of all lines in a watery color.